Auckland single mum dies, leaving care of severely disabled daughter uncertain

 The page has raised over $64,000 - almost doubling since news of Rizwana's story reached the headlines at the weekend.

-Last week, Rizwana's sister Tabassum Shaikh spoke about last being in Auckland, along with her parents, in February following Rizwana's initial cancer diagnosis.
+Last week, Tabassum Shaikh spoke about last being in Auckland, along with her parents, in February following Rizwana's initial cancer diagnosis.

 Tabassum flew out on March 25 aboard the last flight before New Zealand's level 4 lockdown was implemented, thinking they would be back soon.